 Some economists, like the Nobel prize-winning Milton Friedman, say that inflation is due to the amount of money in the economy.
 This school of thought is called monetarism, and its students think inflation is caused when the government prints too much money and can be tamed when the government takes money out of circulation (for example, by raising interest rates).

 What Does it Mean to Me?

-President Ronald Reagan didn’t waste time sharing his interpretation of inflation: “Inflation is as violent as a mugger, as frightening as an armed robber, and as deadly as a hitman.”
+President Ronald Reagan didn’t waste time sharing his interpretation of this economic issue: “Inflation is as violent as a mugger, as frightening as an armed robber, and as deadly as a hitman.”